vvelrath/Multi-threaded-Web-Server/Readme.md

 If the request was for a directory and the directory does not contain a file named "index.html", then myhttpd will generate a directory index, listing the contents of the directory in alphanumeric order.
 Files starting with a "." are ignored.

-If the request begins with a ‘~’, then the following string up to the first slash is translated into that user’s myhttpd directory (ie / home//myhttpd/).
+If the request begins with a '~' then the following string up to the first slash is translated into that user’s myhttpd directory (i.e. / home//myhttpd/).
 LOGGING:

 By default, myhttpd does not do any logging.
 If explicitly enabled via the −l flag, myhttpd will log every request in a slight variation of Apache’s so-called "common" format:

-    ’%a %t %t %r %>s %b’
+    '%a %t %t %r %>s %b'

 all in a single line per request.
 That is, it will log: